makaubenson/React-Bootcamp/README.md

 - `A React hook` is a special function that allows functional components to have access to state, lifecycle methods, and other React features typically only available to class components.
 - Hooks are a way to reuse stateful logic between components and make code more readable and maintainable.
 Examples of built-in hooks include `useState`, `useEffect`, and `useContext`.
 - React hooks shoukd only be called inside Component functions and not outside.

+### Two Way Binding

+- It means for form inputs, we dont just listen to changes, we can pass values back to the inputs so as to reset the input or clear them.
+- Two way binding allows us to collect form data and also change it, for example upon submission.